izimio/assignements/algo/doc/doc.md

 #### 📌 Conclusion:

-- 🥇 **Merge-Insertion Sort** was the fastest.
-  This is mainly because the array was small enough to trigger the **insertion sort threshold**, making it act more like an insertion sort — which performs well on small datasets.
+- 🥇 **Merge-Insertion Sort** was the fastest.This is mainly because the array was small enough to trigger the **insertion sort threshold**, making it act more like an insertion sort — which performs well on small datasets.
-- 🥈 **Randomized Quick Sort** followed closely.
-- 🥉 **Heap Sort** was the slowest, as the overhead of heapifying wasn't justified for such a small input size.
+- 🥈 **Heap Sort** was not the fastest, as the overhead of heapifying wasn't justified for such a small input size.
+- 🥉 **Randomized Quick Sort** followed closely but is the slowest here.

 ---